MicrosoftDocs/powerbi-docs/articles/powerbi-desktop-create-phone-report.md

 <properties
-   pageTitle="Create reports optimized for the Power BI phone apps" description="Learn how to create a special report layout in Power BI Desktop for the Power BI phone apps." services="powerbi" documentationCenter="" authors="maggiesMSFT"
+   pageTitle="Create reports optimized for the Power BI phone apps" description="Learn how to optimize report pages in Power BI Desktop for the Power BI phone apps." services="powerbi" documentationCenter="" authors="maggiesMSFT"